argoproj-labs/argo-workflows-operator/README.md

 **PROOF OF CONCEPT**

-This is not a fully-formed operator (yet).
+This is not a fully-formed or full-tested [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) (yet).

 ## Use Case

-* You only need the workflow controller, or your Argo Server is managed elsewhere.
+* You're managing CRDs installation and the Argo Server elsewhere.
+Maybe the same place you manage the installation of the operator.
-* You want to install into many namespaces (for isolation) and have the controller be scaled-to-zero for cost-saving.
+* You want to install one controller into each namespace (for isolation) and have the controller be scaled-to-zero when not needed for cost-saving.

 ## Summary

-This operator is intended to address the problem of installing Argo Workflows into multiple namespaces, but to scale each installation to zero until needed.
+This operator is intended to address the problem of installing Argo Workflows into multiple namespaces, but scale-to-zero until needed.
+Essentially it combines an application installed and a zero-pod auto-scaler (ZPA).
+Since the workflow controller does not service HTTP requests, solutions that use that would not work.

 When it starts up, it'll get your manifests and save it as `/tmp/manifests.yaml`.